- Harvard Health Blog - http://www.health.harvard.edu/blog -

 “I’d be loath to say don’t give antibiotics to patients with diverticulitis.
 It depends if they have clear cut diverticulitis accompanied by pain, fever, elevated white blood cell count, and an abnormal physical exam.
 You have to see if they have these findings,” says Dr. Norton Greenberger, a gastroenterologist and professor of medicine at Harvard Medical School.
 “If these are absent, the patient may have just symptomatic diverticular disease.”

-In other words, treatment needs to be individualized.
+In other words, treatments for diverticulitis need to be individualized.

 It’s also helpful to learn more about diverticulitis, because, while not entirely common, it happens to be the end stage of a common condition known as diverticulosis, which a third of all American adults have and likely don’t even realize.